Southern California mudslides: Hundreds still await rescue; 15 dead

 'River of mud'

-Thomas Tighe told CNN affiliate KCAL he was outside his Montecito home and heard "a deep rumbling, an ominous sound I knew was ... boulders moving as the mud was rising."
+Thomas Tighe was outside his Montecito home when he heard "a deep rumbling, an ominous sound I knew was ... boulders moving as the mud was rising," he told CNN affiliate KCAL.

 He saw two cars moving sideways down the middle of the street "in a river of mud."